-My third lecture leaves the sanctuary of religion and enters upon the domain of the State; the first transition from the Sacred Circle to the secular field of human life.
-Only now therefore we proceed, summarily and in principle, to eradicate the wrong idea, that Calvinism represents an exclusively ecclesiastical and dogmatic movement.
+My third lecture leaves the sanctuary of religion and enters upon the domain of the State-the first transition from the sacred circle to the secular field of human life.
+Only now therefore we proceed, summarily and in principle, to combat (the unhistorical suggestion, that Calvinism represents an exclusively ecclesiastical and dogmatic movement. )

-The religious momentum of Calvinism has placed, beneath political Society, a fundamental conception, all its own, just because it did not only prune the branches and clean the stem, but reached down to the very root of life.
+The religious momentum of Calvinism has placed, also beneath political Society, a fundamental conception, all its own, just because it not merely pruned the branches and clean the stem, but reached down to the very root of our human life.

-That this had to be so becomes evident at once to everyone, who is able to appreciate that a political scheme has never become dominant, which was not founded in a specific religious conception.

-And that this has been the fact, as regards Calvinism, may appear from the political changes, which it has effected in those three historic lands of political freedom, the Netherlands, England and America.
+That this had to be so becomes evident at once to everyone who is able to appreciate the fact that (no political scheme has ever become dominant, which was not founded in a specific religious or antireligious conception.)
+And that this has been the fact, as regards Calvinism, may appear from the political changes which it has effected in those three historic lands of political freedom, the Netherlands, England and America.
 Every competent historian will without exception confirm the words of Bancroft:-"The fanatic for Calvinism was a fanatic for liberty, for in the moral warfare for freedom, his creed was a part of his army, and his most faithful ally in the battle."
-And Groen van Prinsterer has thus expressed it: "in Calvinism lies the origin and guarantee of our constitutional liberties."
-That Calvinism has led public law into new paths, first in Western Europe, then in two Continents, and to-day more and more among all civilized nations, is admitted by scientific students, if not yet fully by public opinion.
+I) And Groen van Prinsterer has thus expressed it: "In Calvinism lies the origin and guarantee of our constitutional liberties.")
+That Calvinism has led public law into new paths, first in Western Europe, then in two Continents, and to-day more and more among all civilized nations, is admitted by all scientific students, if not yet fully by public opinion.